MUISCDGTI/Valoracion/README.md

     3. When you are prompted, enter your domain user password.

     4. Edit the hosts file.
-The file contains comments (lines that begin with the # symbol) and some default host name mappings (for 	  example, 127.0.0.1 – local host).
+The file contains comments (lines that begin with the # symbol) and some default host name mappings (for example, 127.0.0.1 – localhost).
 Add your new mappings after the default mappings.

     5. To save the hosts file, press Control+X.